silverdonkey/niko-consulting-website/content/en/blog/journey-to-cloud/index.md

 ## Proof of Concept Goals
 - Migrate an existing Web-based application to the Cloud using the 2.
 Migration Strategy - "Cloud Optimized Migration"
-- Produce a cloud-native reference application on [AWS Cloud](https://aws.amazon.com/) to showcase using Laravel, Docker, GitHub, Cloud managed services and CI/CD pipeline to build a simplistic *minimal* php based application.
+- Produce a cloud native reference application on [AWS Cloud](https://aws.amazon.com/) to showcase using Laravel, Docker, GitHub, Cloud managed services and CI/CD pipeline to build a simplistic *minimal* php based application.

----
 ### Migration of a (monolitic) Web App
 Architecture Overview
 {{< imgproc monolitic-web-app-architecture Resize "1200x" >}}